Jose R. Gullas Halad Museum

 JRG Halad Museum is a musically-themed museum in Cebu City, Philippines that pays homage to the musical heritage of Cebu.

 Location

-Located along V. Gullas St. (former Manalili) and D. Jakosalem St. Cebu City, the old building of The Freeman Newspaper has been converted to a museum which houses Cebuano and Visayan musical treasures and memorabilia.
+Located along V. Gullas St. (former Manalili) and D. Jakosalem St. Cebu City, the old building of The Freeman Newspaper has been converted into a museum which houses Cebuano and Visayan musical treasures and memorabilia.

 History

-Founded by Jose "Dodong" R. Gullas, the Halad Museum was inaugurated on January 12, 2010 and opened to the public on February 2, 2010.
+Founded by Jose "Dodong" R. Gullas, the Halad Museum was inaugurated on January 12, 2010, and opened to the public on February 2, 2010.